tbrowder/RakuDoc-Load/README.md

 ### sub load-rakudoc

-Note also you can still use 'load-pod' which is an alias for 'load-rakudoc'.
-Thus you should be able to simply replace all instances of 'Pod::Load' with 'RakuDoc::Load' in your code and not touch anything else except tests and unusual usage.
+Note you can still use routine 'load-pod' which is an alias for 'load-rakudoc'.
+Thus you should be able to simply replace all instances of 'Pod::Load' with 'RakuDoc::Load' in your code and not touch anything else except tests and any unusual usage.

 ```raku
 sub load-rakudoc(